Bob74/bob74_ipl/README.md

 (DD/MM/YYYY)

 ---
+24/08/2024 - 2.3.2
+- Added Kosatka and "The Music Locker" interiors.
+- Removed `Citizen` prefix from code.

 10/08/2024 - 2.3.1
 - Fix world not rendering when inside security offices
 - Fix typos in "Los Santos Tuners" files